domabakub/Gta_car/README.md

+> [!WARNING]
+> This repository has not been updated for a while now.
+I personally recommend using https://docs.fivem.net/docs/game-references/vehicle-references/vehicle-models/ - their images are of much higher quality, and are up-to-date.
+You can either link to the website directly, or make a quick scraper that downloads all vehicle images, just ask an AI.

 # v-vehicle-images

 A collection of transparent images for all vehicles from GTA:V. If you like it, think about giving this repo a star!
 Thanks :)